Tyelab/AlphaClass/labeling_tools/readme.md

 3. Upload your video frames
 4. Click on Object Detection
 5. Create your behavior labels
-	1. Put one for each sub behavior
+	1. You will create each behavior label, separately.
+AlphaClass is a binary classifier.
-	2. Attending, huddle, climbing, OneFriendEat
+	2. In the demo example, you will need labels for each of these behaviors: Attending, huddle, climbing, OneFriendEat
 6. Click on Start Project and begin labeling Point
 7. When finished, click on Actions → Export annotations → single CSV file
 	1.	name the CSV file: labels